lschierer/RUT/packages/luke/20060914/quote-of-the-day-2.md

 ---

-title: Quote of the day
+title: "Quote of the day"
 date: 2006-09-14 16:50:53
 tags:
   -  morality-religion